gheorghitamutu/QSS2023/Project/docs/User-Guide.md

 1. Complete the corresponding information: the discipline you want to assign, type of the discipline and select the specific half-year.
 2. Click on "SUMBIT" button under the first bulk of fields.

-elect the discipline you want to assign to the session from the list of available disciplines.
+Select the discipline you want to assign to the session from the list of available disciplines.
 This list contains disciplines stored in the database.
 Choose the specific half-year for which the session is scheduled.
 By completing the required fields and clicking "SUBMIT," you are instructing the system to create a new session with the provided details. nce submitted, the session will be created and become part of the system's database.

 #### Assign Teacher To Session Operation:
 1. Select the teacher you want to assign from a list of available teachers into the current database.
 2. Select the session you want to book for the corresponding teacher.
-3. Click on "SUMBIT" button under the second bulk of fields.
+3. Click on "SUBMIT" button under the second bulk of fields.

 By performing this operation, you are associating a teacher with a particular session, indicating that the teacher will be responsible for conducting that session.
 The backend receives the request, validates the data, and performs the corresponding operation.